Frequently Asked Questions

 Where do you buy microgreen seeds?

-We have been buying our Microgreen Seeds from Trueleaf Market for 7 years now!
-They are a trustworthy supplier, with fair pricing.
-When picking seeds, buying in bulk has a higher upfront cost, however it will save you money in the end.
+We have been buying our microgreen seeds from True Leaf Market for 7 years now.
+They are a trustworthy supplier with fair pricing.
+When picking seeds, buying in bulk has a higher upfront cost, but it will save you money in the end.
 Click here for the seed supplier.

 How long do microgreens take to grow?

-Most varieties grow in 7-14 days from seed to harvest.
+Most varieties grow in 7 to 14 days from seed to harvest.
 Fast-growing varieties like radish can be ready in as little as 6 days, while slower varieties like basil may take up to 21 days.

 Do I need special equipment to grow microgreens?

 You can start with basic trays, growing medium, and seeds.
 Our 7x14 Microgreen Tray Kit includes everything except seeds for beginners.
-You'll also need a light source—either a sunny windowsill or a grow light.
+You will also need a light source, either a sunny windowsill or a grow light.

 Can I grow microgreens without special trays or equipment?

-Yes!
-While dedicated microgreen trays give the best results, you can grow microgreens in almost anything—egg cartons, pie tins, takeout containers, ice cube trays, or even repurposed food packaging.
-The key requirements are a shallow container (1-2 inches deep), drainage or a way to manage water, a growing medium, seeds, and a light source.
-We've tested all kinds of creative containers on our YouTube channel and many of them work surprisingly well for beginners who want to try microgreens before investing in a full setup.
+Yes.
+While dedicated microgreen trays give the best results, you can grow microgreens in almost anything: egg cartons, pie tins, takeout containers, ice cube trays, or even repurposed food packaging.
+The key requirements are a shallow container (1 to 2 inches deep), drainage or a way to manage water, a growing medium, seeds, and a light source.
+We have tested all kinds of creative containers on our YouTube channel, and many of them work surprisingly well for beginners who want to try microgreens before investing in a full setup.

-That said, once you're hooked (and you will be), upgrading to proper trays and a reusable grow medium makes the process faster, cleaner, and more consistent.
+That said, once you are hooked (and you will be), upgrading to proper trays and a reusable silicone grow medium makes the process faster, cleaner, and more consistent.

 Can I grow microgreens without soil?

-Yes!
+Yes.
 You can grow microgreens hydroponically using reusable silicone grow mediums, coco coir, or directly on mesh trays.
-This keeps your growing area cleaner and minimizes the need for soil.
+This keeps your growing area cleaner and reduces the mess of soil.
+For a ranked breakdown of the options, read The Best Hydroponic Grow Mediums for Microgreens.

 Are microgreens the same as sprouts?

-No. Sprouts are germinated seeds eaten whole (roots, seeds, and shoots) within 2-7 days.
-Microgreens are grown in soil or growing medium for 7-21 days and harvested by cutting the stems, leaving roots behind.
+No. Sprouts are germinated seeds eaten whole (roots, seeds, and shoots) within 2 to 7 days.
+Microgreens are grown in soil or a growing medium for 7 to 21 days and harvested by cutting the stems, leaving the roots behind.

-Read our blog: Sprouts vs. Microgreens: Key Differences & Nutritional Benefits
+Read our blog: Sprouts vs. Microgreens: Which Is More Nutritious?

 Do microgreens regrow after cutting?

 Most microgreens do not regrow after harvest.
 A few varieties like peas may produce a small second cutting, but quality and yield decline significantly.
-It's best to start a new tray for consistent results.
+It is best to start a new tray for consistent results.

-Read out blog: Will Microgreens Regrow After Harvesting?
+Read our blog: Will Microgreens Regrow After Harvesting?

 Where can I learn to grow microgreens?